Electoral district of Terrigal

 Terrigal is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 It is represented by Adam Crouch of the Liberal Party.

-It includes the eastern suburbs of the Central Coast Council, formerly part of the City of Gosford.
+It includes the affluent southeastern suburbs of the Central Coast Council in the Central Coast region.
+Terrigal has never won by the Labor Party; however it became a marginal seat following the 2023 election.

 History

 Terrigal was created at the redistribution prior to the 2007 election and consisted of much of the district of Gosford, then held by Chris Hartcher for the Liberal Party, while Gosford absorbed most of the former district of Peats, then held by Marie Andrews for the Labor Party.
 Antony Green describes the redistribution as effectively being that Gosford was renamed Terrigal while Peats was renamed Gosford.

 Since 2015, it has been the only seat on the Central Coast held by the Liberal Party.
+The Central Coast (particularly around Gosford and The Entrance) is typically a highly competitive region for both major parties on all three levels of politics.

+Geography

+On its current boundaries, Terrigal takes in the suburbs and towns of Avoca Beach, Bensville, Bouddi, Box Head, Copacabana, Davistown, Empire Bay, Erina, Erina Heights, Forresters Beach, Green Point, Holgate, Killcare, Killcare Heights, Kincumber, Kincumber South, MacMasters Beach, Matcham, North Avoca, Picketts Valley, Pretty Beach, Saratoga, Springfield, St Huberts Island, Terrigal, Wagstaffe, Wamberal, Yattalunga and parts of East Gosford and North Gosford.